Water 101 Workshop: The Basics and Beyond

 - Layperson’s Guide to the Colorado River

-Cost is $249 and includes the option of receiving one copy of your choice of the Foundation’s Layperson’s Guides on offer.
+Cost was $249 and included the option of receiving one copy of your choice of the Foundation’s Layperson’s Guides on offer.

 PLEASE NOTE: If you are a California Department of Water Resources employee paying by invoice, you must arrange your DWR purchase order first and provide the P.O. number during registration.